 Also, El Tunco is really small.
 And, despite having a lot of options for its small size, sometimes demand just outstrips supply.
 Especially at weekends.

-- Roca Sunzal Hotel, with its beachfront location, has incredible sea view rooms if you’re looking for something extra special.
+- Roca Sunzal Hotel, with its beachfront location, has incredible sea-view rooms if you’re looking for something extra special.
 The sunsets here are magical, after all.
-The hotel also has a bar, pool and is conveniently located near to the centre of the town.
+The hotel also has a bar and pool and is conveniently located near the centre of the town.

 Best Places to Eat & Drink